mahirgamal/gyg-order-api/README.md

 ### 4. Navigate to the SRC Directory

-Ensure the necessary directory structure is in place:
+Ensure the directory structure is correctly set up:

 ```bash
 cd src